-Death registrations were allocated to causes of death based on the International Statistical Classification of Diseases and Related Health Problems 10th revision (ICD-10) codes [7] that were coded on the death registration.
-In Burden of Disease studies, these ICD-10 codes are grouped into cause-specific and ill-defined codes.
-Cause-specific codes refer to codes that are directly attributed to a given cause of disease or injury.
-Ill-defined death (IDD) codes, also known as garbage codes, are codes that are deemed not to be valid causes of death for the purpose of burden of disease studies, e.g. senility, atherosclerosis and hypertension.
+Death registrations were allocated to causes of death based on the International Statistical Classification of Diseases and Related Health Problems 10th revision

-The first step in allocating deaths to causes is to allocate cause-specific deaths based on the ICD-10 code recorded as the underlying cause of death.
-For deaths registrations in 2014-16, 88.9% were deemed to be cause-specific.
+(ICD10) codes [6] that were coded on the death registration record.
+In burden of disease studies, these ICD-10 codes are grouped into cause-specific and ill-defined codes.
+Cause-specific codes refer to codes that are directly attributed to one of the individual diseases or injuries in our burden of disease classification.
+Ill-defined death (IDD) codes, also referred to as 'garbage codes', are codes that are deemed not to be valid causes of death for the purpose of burden of disease studies, e.g. senility, atherosclerosis and hypertension.
+The first step in allocating deaths to individual causes is to allocate cause-specific deaths based on the ICD-10 code recorded as the underlying cause of death.
 The next step in the process was to allocate the IDDs.
-Firstly, allocations were made on the basis of drug-related deaths and injuries in the second contributory cause of death position, which accounted for a further 1.0% of deaths.
-A further 6.6% of deaths were assigned to causes of disease and injury by using the information pertaining to all contributory causes of death.
-Further information on this method and the allocation of the remaining 3.5% of deaths can be found in the Invited Chapter of the 2017 Registrar General's Annual Review [8].
+This is done using a redistribution algorithm, designed to utilise as much information from the death certificate as possible.
+Further information on this method can be found in the Invited Chapter of the 2017 Registrar General's Annual Review [7].

-Estimates of morbidity
+Estimates of ill-health